jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 # About EC2 Spot instance support

 CloneSquad monitors Spot instance interruption and rebalance recommandation EC2 events.
-* On 'rebalance recommendation', all Spot instances sharing the instance type and AZ signaled, are considered as unhealthy.
-If there are part of any TargetGroup associated with, new instances will be launched to replace them.
-These new instances are selected by the autoscaler avoiding to start instances with same characteritics (especially, it won't launch Spot instances sharing the signaled instance type and AZ.)
+* On 'rebalance recommendation' signal, signaled instances are considered as unhealthy and
+new instances are launched to replace them.
+Notice that even unhealthy, signaled Spot instances are NOT removed from any participating
+TargetGroups.
+As any unhealthy instances, they will be drained and stopped after 15 minutes by default.
-* On 'interruption', all signaled Spot instances are set to 'draining' state, removed from participating TargetGroups and replacement instances (not sharing the same characterictics if possible) are started immediatly.
+* On 'interruption' signal, all signaled Spot instances are set immediatly to 'draining' state, drained from participating TargetGroups and replacement instances are started immediatly.

+> **It is advised to use Spot instances spread among multiple AZs as it is more unlikely to have Spot starvation at the same time in all region AZs.**

-CloneSquad can manage only one kind of Spot instances: 'Persistent' one with 'stop' behavior.
-Especially, Spot fleets ARE NOT supported and will throw exceptions in the CloudWatch logs.
+CloneSquad can manage only one kind of Spot instances: '**Persistent**' one with 'stop' behavior.
+Especially, Spot 'fleet' instances ARE NOT supported and will throw exceptions in the CloudWatch logs.

 Below, the CloudFormation snippet to use and declare a CloneSquad compatible 'EC2 Launch Template'.